Parenting: Handling Toileting Issues Past Potty Training

 Toileting issues can be really triggering

 Stress over a child withholding poo or refusing to go to the toilet despite clearly needing to go, or stress over encopresis, wetting, constipation or soiling.
-Whatever the issue one important thing to remember is this “No one is failing” its just something that needs a little tending to.

-• Repulsion/ Disgust- Basic human response
+• Repulsion/ Disgust- Basic human response for having to deal with bodily fluids

 • Resentment- “Not this again”/”They aren’t trying”